opendatateam/udata/docs/development-environment.md

 pip-compile requirements/install.in --output-file requirements/install.pip
 ```

-> WARNING: whenever the dependencies change, the `udata.pip` needs to be manually recompiled on plugins that use the same virtualenv, like
+> WARNING: whenever the dependencies change, the `udata.pip` needs to be manually recompiled on plugins that use the same virtualenv and pip-compile against udata, like
   [the udata-front project](https://github.com/datagouv/udata-front), eg:

   ```shell